Public Service Gazette requirements

 Job vacancies which may result in:

 must be notified in the Gazette.
-An agency should notify a vacancy in the Gazette if there is any possibility that it may be filled in that way.
+An agency should notify a vacancy in the Gazette if there is any possibility that it may be filled in either of the above ways.

 Does the vacancy need to be open to all members of the community?